 Satoshi Ohashi (China) Director - China B.Arch, AIA, JAA

-Born in Japan and raised in America, Satoshi Ohashi has worked globally in New York, London, Paris and Tokyo.
+Profile Born in Japan and raised in America, Satoshi Ohashi has worked globally in New York, London, Paris and Tokyo.
 He has worked and collaborated closely with Zaha Hadid since 1987.
-He is currently a Senior Associate at ZHA directing the Beijing studio.
-Satoshi is continuously pursuing the possibilities of architecture and design from large scale urban design to smaller scale furniture and product design.
+A Director at ZHA directing the Beijing studio, Satoshi is continuously pursuing the possibilities of architecture and design from large scale urban design to smaller scale furniture and product design.

-From 1988 to 1993, he was the director and project architect for ZHA’s Tokyo office working on the design of the practice’s early works, including the first major interior project Moonsoon restaurant.
+Projects overview From 1988 to 1993, Satoshi was the director and project architect for ZHA’s Tokyo office working on the design of the practice’s early works, including the first major interior project Moonsoon restaurant.

-In recent years, he has delivered several large scale projects including three SOHO projects in China: Galaxy SOHO, Wangjing SOHO, Sky SOHO.
-His current projects include Hotel and Service Apartments, as well as a Design Museum, both in China.
+In recent years, he has delivered several large scale projects including four SOHO projects in China: Galaxy SOHO, Wangjing SOHO, Sky SOHO & Leeza SOHO.